Best Snowboard Brands – The Complete List A-Z

 When Bataleon first started designing snowboards they threw out the old conventions and started with a clean sheet.
 A process which led to the development of Triple Base Technology, The idea was to replace the conventional single plane base with three separate planes in the tip and tail.
 This lifts up the contact points at either end of the bard and creates a loose playful feel which is perfect for freestyle riding.
 They got a real boost from high profile team riders the Helgason bros who used their boards to perform mind-bending tricks, before they went on to set up sub-brand Lobster Snowboards which uses the same Triple Base Technology.

-View Bataleon on backcountry.com
+Shop Bataleon on evo.com

 Burton